-Anyway, today is like every other, I see a hitchhiker standing on the entrance ramp.
-This one is wearing a yellow jacket.
+Anyway, today is like every other: I see a hitchhiker standing on the entrance ramp, but this one is wearing a yellow jacket.

 I usually wait until we make eye contact but that doesn’t always work out, so sometimes I drive slower in an attempt to see a face, and when one of them actually looks at me, I pull over just long enough to give him the sandwich and juice.
-Occasionally, I toss the bag of food out the window to the person if he appears scary to me.
+Occasionally, I toss the bag of food to the person if he seems scary or menacing in some way.
 It’s happened.

 Regardless of the weather, this is my routine every day.

-But sometimes, sometimes I wonder if I should be doing this at all.
+But sometimes, just sometimes, I wonder if I should be doing this at all.

 Traffic is slow…rush hour, you know?!
 Today, this young hitchhiker, wearing his lightweight yellow jacket, actually looks at me right away.
 And now I see he is visibly shivering, oh, my heart feels so bad for him.
 I want to help him but it’s not safe to pick up hitchhikers.
 In fact, it is outright dangerous to pick up a random person off the street.
 Right?!